 Tips for driving in Italy

 Italian motorways (autostrada) are really good and are the best way to get from A to B really.
 In France there was always another route to go to avoid tolls, but the tolls in Italy aren’t so easy to avoid.
-We foudn that it’s better to assume you’re going to have to use the Italian motorway tolls and budget for it accordingly.
-If you really have lots of time to spare you can avoid them and enjoy a myriad of small italian towns driving along the coast!

 You take a ticket when you get to the toll booth and pay, in cash, when you exit the motorway.
 Really easy – just don’t go in the Telepass lane as you’ll not be able to pay there.

 The speed limits in Italy are in Kilometres per hour and don’t think that you can drive as fast as you want and get away with it because others do.
 We saw plenty of people driving above the speed limit and never saw any police presence but I’d definitely recommend just sticking to the rules even though it may seem like the driving rules in Italy are lacking!

 Speed limits also can change when the weather changes – in dry weather the autostrada limit is 130km/h but in wet weather the limit drops to 110km/h.

 Definitely invest in a good map if you’re planning to do a lot of driving in Italy and Europe.
 Up to date versions are of course always recommended!
 We used the Collins European road map ourselves but there are many that are good if you have a favourite brand.